josdejong/jsoneditor/docs/api.md

   }
   ```

-  See also option `schema` for JSON schema validation.
+  Also see the option `schema` for JSON schema validation.

 - `{function} onCreateMenu(items, node)`